lucassscaravelli/gc-test/README.md

 * Obter a tabela de um torneio
 * Processar a fase de grupos clicando no botão que contém a instrução (simula todas as partidas da fase)
 * Visualizar a tabela de grupos e suas partidas (clicando no botão no card do grupo)
-* Avançar a fase do playoff clicando no botão que contem a instrução até a partida final, e visualizar os resultados
+* Avançar a fase do playoff clicando no botão que contém a instrução até a partida final, e visualizar os resultados

 ### Observações: